 They are born into a life of wealth and privilege, but also relentless scrutiny.

-All eyes will once again be on the Royal Family as Prince Harry and his wife, Meghan, welcome their first child in April.
-He or she will be seventh in the line of the succession to the throne.
+All eyes are again on the Royal Family with the recent arrival of the newest royal baby — Archie Harrison Mountbatten-Windsor, the son of Prince Harry and his wife, Meghan, the Duchess of Sussex.
+The baby boy is seventh in the line of succession to the throne.

 Here's a look back at 70 years of CBC reporting on royal births.

 Prince Charles was born on Nov.
 14, 1948, a year after the marriage of his mother, Princess Elizabeth, to Philip Mountbatten, in 1947.

 From Paris, CBC correspondent Matthew Halton described how a puzzled French friend asked him about the crowds gathered outside the palace awaiting news of the birth.